 No; morire means to die, mordere means to take

-a bite out of something—good mistake
+a bite out of something—good mistake, she said.

 Have I mentioned I'm writing a series of poems called "Eve in L.A."?